Shepherd's Pen AI helps pastors turn their study, their prayers, and their pastoral heart into sermons — in their own words, ready to preach.

 Set up your voice (highly recommended)

-Before you build your first sermon, head to the My Voice tab and upload 3–5 past sermons you've written or preached.
+Before you build your first sermon, head to the Your Voice section at the top of the Builder and upload 3–5 past sermons you've written or preached.
 These can be Word documents (.docx) or plain text files (.txt).
 The tool reads them and learns your preaching patterns — your rhythm, your transitions, how you illustrate, how you close.

 More sermons = sharper voice match.
 5+ is ideal.